M-Earl/AWS_SAA_Notes/notes.md

 * DataSync - Migrate on-premises data to AWS
 * Storage Gateway - create hybrid storage solution
 * Amazon S3 server access logs provide more detail than CloudTrail
+* Must wait 30 days before one can transfer to IA or One Zone IA
 # CloudFront
 * CloudFront is great for static data in many places
 * S3 Cross Region Replication is great for dynamic data in a few places